 At the end of the event, owners decide if they want to bestow the object on one or more people based on their written bids.
 (Certain items have been divided or split.)
 Participants have the option of remaining anonymous or having their identities shared with one another.

-For information on upcoming auctions, and/or to offer an item for auction, send an email to: email@example.com
+For information on the upcoming August 2019 auction, and/or to offer an item, send an email to: email@example.com